 2. Bitcoin Ponzi Schemes

 Similar to mainstream investment scams, the scammer receives Bitcoins from new investors in order to settle accounts with previous investors.
-This inevitably results in the investors never received a return on their Bitcoin investment.
+This inevitably results in the investors never receiving a return on their Bitcoin investment.

 3. Fake Cryptocurrencies